-- Access to the meeting will be granted from 9:30am on the day of the meeting and the AGM will officially begin at 10:00am. - There are two 2 simple steps to vote during the Virtual AGM. - Voting will be done via the zoom platform and a web portal.
+- Access to the meeting will be granted from 08:30am on the day of the meeting and the AGM will officially begin at 09:00am.
+There are two 2 simple steps to vote during the Virtual AGM. - Voting will be done via a USSD code and a web portal.
 The token to access the voting platform will be shared with shareholders by SMS before the meeting date. - At the time of voting, the relevant resolution will appear on your screen.
 Select your preferred option "For", "Against" or "Abstain" to vote on a motion.